grega/blog/content/posts/dcs-dive-computers/index.md

 In their explanation, they also stated that "nitrox is used to extend bottom time" (hence why the computer's NDL was longer then they would have expected on air).

-I think there are a few key takeaways:
+I think that there are a few points worthy of reflection here:

 1. Responsibility - ultimately, we are responsible for our own safety when diving, unless undergoing specific training beyond our current abilities (whilst under supervision of a suitably experience instructor).
 There is simply no other excuse here, particularly for someone claiming to have significant experience
 2. Redundancy - never rely on a single piece of equipment, particularly when it's as critical as a dive computer.
 Utilising a backup computer on every dive is absolutely essential (especially as it should be logging the exact same dive profiles as the primary computer, more on that in a moment)